Resources for students including administrative procedures, important forms and student support

 Psychology is intellectually fascinating and has direct application to everyday life.
 It can be studied in a number of different ways as part of six degrees offered at the University of Melbourne.

-You can chose to study psychology in one of three ways:
+You can choose to study psychology in one of three ways:

 - An accredited 125 point major sequence